jnozzi/cocoadev.com/markdown/ComparingUntypedScalarValues.md

 The only thing is, I have no idea if it's possible to do this properly.
 Can I compare the values of void **s?
 Will it matter if they're different sizes?
 It's a bit of a problem.

 Can anybody help me with this?
-I'm great with the General/ObjC stuff but pointers in C were lightly skipped over in my programming course so I still trip up there now and then.
+I'm great with the ObjC stuff but pointers in C were lightly skipped over in my programming course so I still trip up there now and then.

--- General/RobRix
+-- RobRix

 A pointer is just an integer referencing the first byte of the data in memory; it is thus unique unless you start storing both C structs and their first elements in the set, i.e.
 struct { int b; } a;
-General/InsertElement(&a);
+InsertElement(&a);
-General/InsertElement(&a.b); // Same address in memory!
+InsertElement(&a.b); // Same address in memory!

- -- General/KritTer
+ -- KritTer

 Yes... this I understand.
 Unfortunately that doesn't really help me much, but I could be missing something there.

 Anyhow, to (hopefully) clarify a little...

-static int		General/SCompare(const void *a, const void *b) {
+static int		SCompare(const void *a, const void *b)
+{
 	if(a < b)
 		return -1;